k-anne222/card-website/README.md

 max cards on display board = 4 cards (i.e. 2 char, 1 buffer, 1 middle)

 you only roll the dice once when we start the game just only to choose which player goes first!

-## display board:

-click one of the cards on the display board then it will be vibrated shortly to indicate that it cannot be moved (give a motion) top of the screen, give notification say, cannot be replaced! once the card is on the display board, it cannot be replaced nor removed (until it’s used)

 ### Free Audio
 src: https://pixabay.com/music/beats-night-detective-226857/